 Repeated Courses and GPA Adjustments: Undergraduate Students

-This policy specifies how students may repeat courses and the process by which an undergraduate student's GPA is adjusted based on repeated courses.
+This policy specifies how students may repeat courses and the process by which an undergraduate student's Grade Point Average (GPA) is adjusted based on repeated courses.

 Students may repeat courses at Drexel University consistent with this policy.
 The University computes a single, unified grade point average (GPA) for all courses taken at the University that appear on an official transcript.
-This policy sets the University requirements for Undergraduate repeated coursework; the division of Nursing within the College of Nursing and Health Professions has different requirements for repeated coursework.
-Students are encouraged to consult with their academic advisor as well as review the nursing student handbook regarding specific requirements.
+This policy sets the University requirements for Undergraduate repeated coursework.
+It is important to note that the division of Nursing within the College of Nursing and Health Professions has different requirements for repeated coursework.
+Because these requirements may vary by program, all students are encouraged to consult with their academic advisor as well as review the nursing student handbook regarding specific requirements.

 When an undergraduate student repeats a course, only the earned highest grade will be factored into the term and cumulative grade point averages.
-A student can repeat a course with an earned grade of C- or lower up to three times to earn a higher grade.
-Upon successful completion of the course, the lower letter grade(s) will not no longer be factored removed in term and cumulative GPA calculations.
+A student can repeat a course with an earned grade of C- or lower up to two additional times.
+Upon successful completion of the course, the lower letter grade(s) will no longer be factored into term and cumulative GPA calculations.